umbraco/rfcs/docs/0000-rfc-styleguide.md

 Categories of words we like to avoid are

-* negative words (like swearing) or words which are know to have a very negative context
+* Negative words (like swearing) or words which are know to have a very negative context
-* words can make the user feel stupid, therefor try avoiding the following words: simply, just and obviously.
+* Words can make the user feel stupid, therefor try avoiding the following words: simply, just and obviously.

 ### Layout rules